 Noise scares animals away as they think it might be their predator.
 Hand objects that make noise around the garden to deter them.
 Some ideas you might try are:

-- Use sun-reflecting objects, such as CDs or aluminum plates, around the plants to deter the birds.
+- Use sun-reflecting objects around the plants, such as CDs or aluminum plates, to deter the birds.

 - Use motion-triggered sprinklers.
 These gadgets will shoot water every time they sense movement.